Fluorescence calorimetry of an ion crystal: Acknowledgements

 \section{Acknowledgements}

 We thank the TACTICa collaboration members for useful discussions.
-This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project-ID 429529648 TRR 306 QuCoLiMa ("Quantum Cooperativity of Light and Matter").
-This work was also partly supported by the Cluster of Excellence "Precision Physics, Fundamental Interactions, and Structure of Matter" (PRISMA+ EXC 2118/1) funded by the German Research Foundation (DFG) within the German Excellence Strategy (Project ID 39083149), by the DFG Reinhart Koselleck project and through the DIP program (Grant Nos.
-SCHM 1049/7-1 and FO 703/2-1).
-W.H. acknowledges support by a research fellowship from the German Research Foundation (DFG, HA 8894/1-1).
-W.L. acknowledges financial support by the ``China-Germany Postdoctoral Exchange Program''.
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project No. 429529648 TRR 306 QuCoLiMa (Quantum Cooperativity of Light and Matter).
+This work was also partly supported by the Cluster of Excellence Precision Physics, Fundamental Interactions, and Structure of Matter (PRISMA+ Grant No. EXC 2118/1) funded by the DFG within the German Excellence Strategy (Project No. 39083149), by the DFG Reinhart Koselleck project, and through the DIP program (Grants No. SCHM 1049/7-1 and No. FO 703/2-1).
+W.H. acknowledges support from a research fellowship from the DFG, (Grant No. HA 8894/1-1).
+W.L. acknowledges financial support from the China-Germany Postdoctoral Exchange Program (Grant No. 2018018).